AhmedS-Elmekawy/Building-a-world-class-report-with-GETPIVOTDATA/README.md

  > The dataset contains 88,453 records & expands across multiple columns

-## Structure of the report for the data we've extracted from SAP (Creating an Output Structure) :
+## Structure of the report for the data we've extracted from SAP (Creating an Output Structure):
-* We've extracted data from two separate years (2015,2016) each of them is analyzed in a separate column

 1. Volume (One of the most important drives for businesses is volume sold)
 2. Gross Sales income (Revenue for the company before it starts providing discounts for the client)
 3. Discounts